Wilhelm Heinrich Waagen: Life and work

-He received a Doctor of Philosophy degree at the University of Munich, where he studied the rocks and fossils of the Jurassic system, and published an elaborate work on geology (Versuch einer Allgemeinen Classification der Schichten des oberen Jura) that was crowned by the university.
-In 1866 he became an instructor in palaeontology at the University of Munich and at the same time taught Princess Theresa and Prince Arnulf of Bavaria.
-Although an excellent teacher, and especially competent in practical work, Waagen, who was a most loyal Catholic, had little prospect of obtaining a professorship at the University of Munich.
-Consequently, in 1870, he accepted the offer of a position as assistant in the geological survey of India, and was appointed palaeontologist in 1874.
+He received a Doctor of Philosophy degree at the University of Munich under Albert Oppel where he studied the rocks and fossils of the Jurassic system, and published an elaborate work on geology (Versuch einer Allgemeinen Classification der Schichten des oberen Jura) that was crowned by the university.
+In 1866, he became an instructor in paleontology at the University of Munich and at the same time taught Princess Theresa and Prince Arnulf of Bavaria.
+In 1886, he declined a position at the school of mines at Berlin.
+In 1870, he joined the Geological Survey of India and was appointed as a paleontologist in 1874 but the weather forced him to retire in 1875.
+He married Sophie, Baroness von Gross-schedel and moved to Vienna where he served as a tutor. as Catholic.